VirtoCommerce/vc-module-catalog/README.md

 ### Categories

 A category is a container for other categories or items.
 Category in the catalog can have sub-categories.

 Categories allow building hierarchy and relationship between various items in the catalog.
-This helps to make it easier for customers to navigate to the items they would like to purchase.
-Large catalogs containing many items should be organized using parent-child relations.
+This helps to make it easier for customers to navigate on client side to the items they would like to purchase.

+Large catalogs containing many items might be reasonable to organize using parent-child relations.

 ![Fig. Categories](docs/media/screen-categories.png)